 Adolescent-parent communication on SRH issues is still unsatisfactory.
 More than half of the respondents communicated on SRH topics with their parents.
-Sexual and reproductive health topics such as choosing life partner, menstruation, physical and psychological changes, the physical growth of reproductive organs, and development were communicated well by the respondents, in contrast to topics such as using birth control, when to start having sex, pregnancy, how to handle sexual pressure from a partner, STIs and HIV/AIDS, condoms, and abortion, which were never communicated by the respondents, respectively. adolescent-parent The communication on sexual and reproductive health was found to be significantly associated with the level of knowledge regarding sexual and reproductive health.
-There was an association found between parenting style, living arrangements, and adolescent-parent communication.
-Most respondents had lived with their parents and perceived them as having an authoritative parenting style.
-Half of the respondents had adequate knowledge regarding sexual reproductive health. and Most respondents had enough knowledge on SRH topics such as pubertal changes, menstruation, child or forced marriage, pregnancy, sexually transmitted infections, sexual violence, and contraceptive devices.
+Sexual and reproductive health topics such as choosing a life partner, menstruation, physical and psychological changes, the physical growth of reproductive organs, and development were well communicated by the respondents, in contrast to topics such as using birth control, when to start having sex, pregnancy, how to handle sexual pressure from a partner, STIs and HIV/AIDS, condoms, and abortion, which were never communicated by the respondents, respectively.
+Besides, adolescent-parent communication on sexual and reproductive health was significantly associated with the level of knowledge regarding sexual and reproductive health.
+There was an association between parenting style, living arrangements, and adolescent-parent communication.
+Most respondents had lived with their parents and perceived an authoritative parenting style.
+Half of the respondents had adequate knowledge regarding sexual and reproductive health.
+Most respondents had enough knowledge on SRH topics such as pubertal changes, menstruation, child or forced marriage, pregnancy, sexually transmitted infections, sexual violence, and contraceptive devices.
 However, the least number of respondents had enough knowledge on SRH topics like abortion.
-Creating an adolescent-friendly environment at home and conducting awareness programs with the help of the local government of the respective schools would help to increase adolescent-parent communication.
+Therefore, creating an adolescent-friendly environment at home and conducting awareness programs with the help of the local government of the respective schools would help to increase adolescentparent communication.